Silent Valley (2012 film)

 Silent Valley is a 2012 Malayalam thriller film directed by Syed Usman and starring newcomers Nidheesh and Roopasree in the lead roles.

-Synopsis
+Plot

 A group of youth plans to go for a picnic to a jungle after seeing a link in the internet.
 There they have to face some unexpected problems and the rest of the film unfolds the truth.